jeanpaulsio/notes/general/pragmatic_programmer/chapter_01.md

 # Preface (Chapter 1)

+> Welcome to Iteration: a weekly podcast about development and design through the lens of amazing books, chapter-by-chapter

 > This book will help you become a better programmer

 * this book was written in freaking 1999!
 I was 7.